EvgeniPolyakov/java-shareit/README.md

 ShareIt (pet project)
 </h1>

-'ShareIt' is a test project done while studying on [Yandex.Practicum](https://practicum.yandex.ru) platform.
+'ShareIt' is a test project done while studying at [Yandex.Practicum](https://practicum.yandex.ru).
 It represents back-end logics for an item sharing service.

 ## Structure: